ese5160/a14g-final-submission-t27-help/README.md

 >2. **Memory Limitations:**
 >>**Problem:** We frequently faced issues with insufficient memory, causing the software to freeze and the serial output to halt.
 >>**Solution:** We addressed this by continuously adjusting the size and priority of each task in our program.

->3. **Physical Integration:**
->>**Problem:** Fitting the PCB and battery into a small casing led to disorganized wiring and potential shorts due to cramped conditions.
->>**Solution:** We redesigned the layout of the PCB and planned the placement of components more carefully to ensure a fit within the small casing dimensions.

 >**Reflection:**
 >These challenges highlighted the discrepancies between theory and practical implementation.
 Our hands-on resolution of these issues not only fixed immediate problems but also equipped us with invaluable practical insights that theoretical learning could not have provided.